philippbruhin/solar-manager-matrix-display/README.md

 ### 2. CircuitPython Libraries

-This project uses the **Adafruit CircuitPython Bundle v10.x**,
-and all required libraries are already included in the `/lib` folder of this repository.
+This project uses the **Adafruit CircuitPython Bundle v10.x**.
+All required libraries are already included in the `/lib` folder of this repository.

 You can check the contents here: [CIRCUITPY/lib](./CIRCUITPY/lib/).
 This means you **don’t need to install anything manually**.